Actually, they're already here.

 If I was a little winged creature, I would probably want to settle under the eaves too.
 The north end of our sanctuary is practically built like a bird high-rise.
 All those lovely apartments just waiting for the enterprising sparrow to make a nest.
 I wouldn't be surprised if some bird already owned the place and was charging tenants to live there.
 One bedroom apartments with lovely view.
 Close to everything.
 Lots of cars in easy pooping distance every Sunday, Unfurnished--you have to build your own nest.

 The problem with all this is they can be loud neighbors.
 Every year from the start of June to the middle of July I can't record the organ until after dark or suffer the consequences of loud bird noises throughout the music.
 I found this out the hard way after several recordings were ruined.
 Some have been assiduously edited to leave out the bird singalong.
 One that I left in the pianonoise catalog will illustrate the problem.
-It sounds a bird like birdsong anyhow, so I thought it might be amusing to let the birds sing and not re-record--yet.
+It sounds a bit like birdsong anyhow, so I thought it might be amusing to let the birds sing and not re-record--yet.

 [Pinkevicius: communion from Mass for the 4th Sunday of Lent]